Halifax Public Gardens

 The Halifax Public Gardens are Victorian-era public gardens formally established in 1867, the year of Canadian Confederation.
-The gardens are located in the Halifax, Nova Scotia on the Halifax Peninsula near the popular shopping district of Spring Garden Road and opposite Victoria Park.
+The gardens are located in Halifax, Nova Scotia, on the Halifax Peninsula near the popular shopping district of Spring Garden Road and opposite Victoria Park.
 The gardens were designated a National Historic Site of Canada in 1984.

 Gardens

 The Public Gardens encompass 16 acres and are bounded by Spring Garden Road, South Park Street, Summer Street and Sackville Street.
-They are open annually from approximately May 1 until November 1.
+They are open, conditions permitting, year-round.
 The landscaping style is Victorian formal and provides a popular setting for wedding and prom photos.
 In addition to statues and extensive flower beds, there are three fountains, two stone bridges, three ponds (one large and two small), and a small concession building (located in the original Horticultural Hall).
 The gardens also feature a bandstand that is used for free public concerts on Sunday afternoons during the summer.
 There are celebrations in the gardens every year on Canada Day (July 1) and Natal Day (the first Monday in August).

 In the past, many people enjoyed feeding the ducks who make the gardens their home, although it is now prohibited.

 History

 The Halifax Public Gardens was established in 1874 by the amalgamation of two older gardens, the Nova Scotia Horticultural Society Garden (laid out in 1837) and an adjacent public park (opened in 1866).
 In 1872, Richard Power was hired as the park's superintendent.
 He introduced an axially symmetrical plan which governs the overall design of the site.
 Over the years, he oversaw the introduction of the bandstand (designed by architect Henry Busch), fountains, statues, and wrought iron gates as well as establishing the bedding out of annuals in highly designed carpet beds, redesigned Griffin's Pond and introduced water fowl.

 The gardens were designated a National Historic Site in 1984, and a Municipally Registered Property under the Heritage Property Act in 1991.

 The Public Gardens were badly damaged by Hurricane Juan in 2003; many trees were destroyed.
 The gardens reopened on Canada Day, 2004 after a restoration aided in part by $1 million which was raised during a radio telethon.
 Fortunately, a number of old trees survived the hurricane, including an American elm that dates back to the 1860s.

 Sometime during the night of July 25 and 26, 2022, an unknown person or group used a hatchet or axe to strategically hack away bark from each of approximately 30 historic trees, a technique called girdling that eventually kills the tree; gardens staff stated the vandals "knew exactly what they were doing".
 The vandalised trees range in age from 50 to 200 years.
+As of 2024, most of the trees were still alive and nighttime security has been increased, but it is still unknown who the vandal was.
 On the night of September 15, 2022, the exterior of an historic building in the gardens was damaged in an apparent arson.